danieldiamond/gitlab-analytics/README.md

 1. GitLab usage ping
 1. [GitLab.com](https://about.gitlab.com/handbook/engineering/workflow/#getting-data-about-gitlabcom)

+We want a single data warehouse and a central data model.
+We bring all relevant data to single storage place.
+Make it platform agnostic, so for example do not build it into Salesforce.
+We want to build data model to be used consistently across tools and teams.
+For example something as simple as unique customer ID, product or feature names/codes.

+On the other hand we're open to pragmatic solutions linking for example Salesforce and Zendesk, if there are boring solutions available we'll adopt them instead of creating our own.

 ### Tools

 We want the tools to be open source so we can ship this as a product.
 Also see the "Complete BizOps" Google Doc.
 We'll use Singer, PostgreSQL, and Superset.